lionn/lionn-magento-devops/projects/ mage2bar/docs/08-instalando-o-magento-2.md

 ---

-# 25. Verificando a resolução dos serviços
+# 27. Testando a resolução dos serviços

 A partir do container Magento, teste o MariaDB: